-B. Alternative Resolution.
-If deemed appropriate by the University, complainants, and the responding student organization may agree to forego a student organization conduct process in favor of reaching a mutually agreed upon resolution.
-The University adopts the resolution of the Alternative Resolution process in lieu of adjudicating the case, and failure to adhere to the agreed-upon resolution by any individual or the student organization may result in further student organization conduct action.
+D. Administrative Panel.
+The term "Administrative Hearing Panel" refers to a group of students in addition to faculty or staff selected and trained by Student Conduct and Community Standards who serve as a hearing body with responsibility for adjudicating student conduct cases.
+Students shall comprise at least one-half of the membership student organization may agree to forego a student organization conduct process in favorof reaching a mutually agreed upon resolution.
+The University adopts the resolution of the Alternative Resolution process in lieu of adjudicating the case, and failure to adhere to the agreed- upon resolution by any individual or the student organization may result in further student organization conduct action.
+F C. Day.

-C. Day.
 The term "day" refers to any weekday Monday through Friday in which the University is in operation.
-This includes days when the University is in operation but classes are not in session.
+This includes days when the University is in operation, but classes are not in session.